What Is It About?

 Featuring over a dozen custom maps and never-before published veteran portraits.
 Extended notes and website.

-"The Things Our Fathers Saw—The Untold Stories of the World War II Generation From Hometown, USA: Voices of the Pacific Theater" is in the top ten Kindle e-Books in its category on Amazon.
+"The Things Our Fathers Saw—The Untold Stories of the World War II Generation From Hometown, USA-Volume I: Voices of the Pacific Theater" is in the top ten Kindle e-Books in its category on Amazon.

 A guaranteed great read, and the best thing is you are assured that thousands of readers across the world have read and enjoyed it.